apitoolkit/apitoolkit-landing/docs/onboarding/index.md

 # Onboarding Guide

 **APItoolkit** is an end-to-end API and web services management toolkit for engineers and customer support teams.
 We use AI to help engineering teams observe, manage, monitor, and test their backend systems and any APIs they depend on.
-When you integrate APItoolkit into your application, you gain access to different features out of the box, including but not limited to: **API Monitoring and Observability**, **Error Tracking**, **Anomalies Detection**, **API Log Explorer**, **API Management**, **API Analytics**, **Automatic OpenAPI Spec Generation**, and even more coming soon (we're always shipping!).
+When you integrate APItoolkit into your application, you gain access to different features out of the box, including but not limited to **API Monitoring and Observability**, **Error Tracking**, **Anomalies Detection**, **API Log Explorer**, **API Management**, **API Analytics**, **Automatic OpenAPI Spec Generation**, and even more coming soon (we're always shipping!).
 <!-- TODO: add links to the list of features once they're shipped -->

 In this guide, we will walk you through the process of integrating APItoolkit into your application.
-You will learn all the steps required to set up your account, fetch your API keys, integrate with our SDK, and start monitoring your APIs.
+You will learn all the steps required to set up your account, fetch your API key, integrate with our SDK, and start monitoring requests on your API.

 ## Getting Started

-You need the following four steps to get started with APItoolkit and begin exploring and analyzing your API usage data in our dashboard:
+There are four steps required to get started with APItoolkit and begin exploring and analyzing requests on your API in our dashboard:

 1. [Create an Account](#create-an-account)
 2. [Create a New Project](#create-a-new-project)